TRIQS/triqs/doc/install.rst

    .. note::

-      We remind you that on multicore machine, make's option -jN (where N is the number of cores) greatly speeds up the compilation, e.g. make -j8 on an 8 core machine...
+      We remind you that on multicore machine, the make option -jN (where N is the number of cores) greatly speeds up the compilation, e.g. make -j8 on an 8 core machine.

 #.
 After the installation TRIQS has been installed using the standard UNIX
    scheme: